Toyota Camry (XV40): Asia

 The wood grain interior trim of the Camry/Altis changed from yellow-brown to red-brown during a small update in July 2007, with VSC made standard fitment when the facelift version commenced sales on 13 January 2009.
 Toyota ceased manufacture of the Daihatsu-branded models in February 2010 due to low sales; just 447 units of the XV40 series Altis were registered in three years.

 For the Indian market, the Camry is available in four levels of specification: "W1", "W2", "W3" and "W4".
 The base "W1" is fitted with the 2.4-liter gasoline engine and five-speed manual transmission.
-It is fitted with dual-zone climate control air conditioning, a six-CD player, power front seats, rain-sensing wipers, six airbags and high-intensity discharge (HID) headlamps.
+It is fitted with dual-zone climate control air conditioning, a six-CD changer, power front seats, rain-sensing wipers, six airbags and high-intensity discharge (HID) headlamps.
 Upgrades to the "W2" grade include: a five-speed automatic transmission, cruise control, rear HVAC vents and Vehicle Stability Control (VSC).
 The "W3" and "W4" versions are specified identically to the "W1" and "W2", respectively, other than for the addition of a sunroof.
 In the Middle East, the Camry range is sourced from Toyota Australia and is only available with the 2.4-liter engine, with the option of both manual and automatic transmissions.
 Three trim levels are offered: "GL", "GLX" and "SE".
+However, the "SE" trim would be replaced with "Touring" upon introduction of the facelift in 2009.

 The Camry was officially retailed in South Korea in 2009 after Toyota launched their South Korean office.